 Vaccines to protect against Covid-19, the new coronavirus infection

-Covid-19, the new respiratory infection caused by the coronavirus SARS-CoV-2, is spreading internationally.
-However, companies and research institutes are developing protective vaccines against it.
+Covid-19, the disease caused by the coronavirus SARS-CoV-2, affects people all over the world.
+However, companies and research institutes are developing protective vaccines.

 Status of vaccine development